jhower786/imathas_web_guide/index.md

   4)	Your first time using the live poll during the course you will see the following screen: <br>

   Choose your course from the dropdown menu and click "Link Course".
-You will not need to do this again during the semester. </br>
+You will not need to do this again during the semester. <br>

   If you find that your course is linked to the wrong course in iMathAS, click on ‘Change Course Link’.
-This will allow you to choose the correct course. </br>
+This will allow you to choose the correct course. <br>

   5)	Choose the assessment that you want and click "Make Placement". <br>

   6)	Announce to your students that they should now log into Canvas and access the Live Poll.
-If they do so before you click "Make Placement", then they will need to click on the live poll link again in Canvas. </br>
+If they do so before you click "Make Placement", then they will need to click on the live poll link again in Canvas. <br>

   7)	Assuming that the assessment is ready to go, click on "Preview Assessment". <br>